-DIY Master Bathroom Modern Vintage Makeover
+DIY Modern Vintage Bathroom Makeover

-Since we moved into our house over 3 years ago I’ve been wanting to make changes to our master bathroom.
+Since we moved into our house over 3 years ago I’ve been wanting to make changes to our primary bathroom.
 We purposefully selected the white tile, unfinished vanity and fixtures knowing that one day we would give it a makeover.
 I wanted it to feel like a cozy little retreat!
 After putting it off for far too long, Trent and I finally decided to make the transformation happen.

 Over the last six months we have painted the walls, ceilings, and vanity, replaced mirrors and light fixtures, and added some extra accessories.
 Below are all the details of how we brought this to dream bathroom to life!